 Don't fret; we've got you covered.
 Below we showcase a few primary concerns when changing your domain name and walk you through the process of changing your domain without harming your SEO.

-If you’ve changed the name of your business, then there really isn’t a way around it.
-You need to change your domain name.
+If you've changed the name of your business, then there isn't a way around it.
+It would be best if you changed your domain name.
 This is one aspect of maintaining a clear and consistent brand online.

 It can be tempting to change your domain name because you want to give your site a facelift and freshen things up.
 However, you'll want to make sure you're thinking this through.
 Make sure that changing your domain is worth the risk of potentially lost rankings and traffic.

 How to change domain names while keeping SEO juice

 If you're positive you want to change domain names, then follow the steps below to minimize any risk of lost rankings.

 If you're a current HostGator customer, please read our support documentation on changing your domain name.

 - Back up your site